shauryaagg/ChaTicket---BoilerMake2018/ReadMe.txt

 Chatbot that combines generative and selective intelligence to help book tickets to events easily.
 Currently only supports tickets to concerts and F-1 races.
+Front-end made in Angular 6, and back-end in Node.js